Death Walks at Midnight: Production

-La morte accarezza a mezzanotte marks the third collaboration between director Luciano Ercoli and screenwriter Ernesto Gastaldi, who had previously worked together on 1971's Death Walks on High Heels and 1970's Le foto proibite di una signora per bene.
+Death Walks at Midnight marks the third collaboration between director Luciano Ercoli and screenwriter Ernesto Gastaldi, who had previously worked together on 1971's Death Walks on High Heels and 1970's Le foto proibite di una signora per bene.
 Ercoli's wife Nieves Navarro, credited here as Susan Scott, featured in several of his other films, often in similar roles as "tough, independent" women.
 The director's preference for this type of character has been noted as being inspired by fumetti, a form of Italian photonovel often featuring such roles.

 Release

-La morte accarezza a mezzanotte was released in Italy on 17 November 1972.
+The film was released in Italy on 17 November 1972.
 It was released under that title in English by NoShame Films as part of a box set with Death Walks on High Heels, titled Luciano Ercoli's Death Box Set.
-It has also been distributed under the title Muerte acaricia a medianoche, and Cry Out in Terror.
+It has also been distributed under the title Cry Out in Terror.

 Reception

 Writing for AllMovie, Robert Firsching gave the film one star out of five, calling it "laughably camp fun".
 Writing for DVD Talk, Stuart Galbraith described the film as having "an exciting knock-down, drag-out climax".
-Reviewing the film alongside La morte cammina con i tachi alti, Galbraith felt that La morte accarezza a mezzanotte had "a stronger, less-predictable screenplay [and] a bit more visual flair" than its companion film; he ultimately rated both films together three-and-a-half stars out of five.
+Reviewing the film alongside Death Walks on High Heels, Galbraith felt that Death Walks at Midnight had "a stronger, less-predictable screenplay [and] a bit more visual flair" than its companion film; he ultimately rated both films together three-and-a-half stars out of five.
 A retrospective of Gastaldi's films by the Italian magazine Nocturno described it as "flow[ing] smoothly and with some good jolts", highlighting Scott's screen presence as the film's main strength.